gcsalzburg/heroku-minimal-server/README.md

 ## Setup

 1. Download this repo and stick it wherever you want it.
-The repo provides:
+The repo provides the only 5 files you need to get it working:

 	+ `.gitignore` to exclude the `vendor` folder which composer generates
 	+ `composer.json` which defines the PHP version, in this case 7.4 or higher